100 Productive Things to do at Home in 2023

 Vote in all your local and federal elections.
 Voting is one of the ways you hold politicians accountable and make change.
 Check to make sure you’re registered in your state or country.

-Since it’s an election year, volunteer at you local polling place.
+If it’s an election year, volunteer at you local polling place.

 Support your mail carriers